Mattefarax/PW-Gruppo2-LovelyCommit/Protocol/README.md

 #### **Payload Telemetry**

+For the telemetry message we agreed on sending all the rading in the same message as we will send them periodicaly decreasing the ammount of cyclic message to send per uC.

-The payloads will be sent in this (static) order:
+This message will be sent every 10 seconds in every uC.

 <div  align="center">
 <table>